SinghArpit27/Programming-Concepts/README.md

 ---
 ## Easy Level
-#### These questions and test cases are designed to reinforce basic "if-else" logic.
+#### These questions and test cases are designed to reinforce basic "if-else" concept.
 ---

 ### 1. **Check if a number is positive, negative, or zero**